 Is clay pigeon shooting safe?

-Yes, clay pigeon shooting is considered a safe sport when practiced responsibly.
-Shooting ranges adhere to strict safety guidelines, and shooters are required to follow safety rules, including keeping firearms pointed in a safe direction and treating every gun as if it’s loaded.
+Yes, when practiced responsibly, clay pigeon shooting is considered a safe sport.
+Shooting ranges follow strict safety guidelines, and shooters must adhere to safety rules, including keeping firearms pointed in a safe direction and treating every gun as if it’s loaded.

 Can beginners try clay pigeon shooting?

 Absolutely!
 Clay pigeon shooting is accessible to beginners, and many shooting ranges offer introductory courses with experienced instructors.
 It’s a welcoming sport that encourages skill development for shooters of all levels.

 Are there professional clay pigeon shooting competitions?